How to Help Your Kid Sleep Later: 5 Tips to End Early Rising for Good

 If your child naps, make sure that you aren’t putting them down too early.
 Yeah, your 6 month old may start rubbing their eyes signs at 7:00 AM if they woke up at 5:00AM, but try to make it as close to their appropriate nap time as possible (which will likely be 8:00 AM since most 6 month olds need about two hours awake before their first nap).
 And if you have a toddler who’s on one nap, try to avoid cars and strollers in the morning if they're likely to doze off before nap time rolls around.
 When this happens, it signals to the internal clock that everything should be pulled earlier in the schedule.
 Once you resolve the early rising, you can go back to strolling to the park in the morning without having to worry about them falling asleep and whacking out their schedule.

-To figure out the earliest your child should be napping, count forward from 6:00 AM (I say 6:00 because this is likely the realistic wake up time you’re striving for if your kiddo is up before dawn) the awake window that is age-appropriate, so 2 hours for a 6 month old, 2.75 hours for a 9 month old, 3 hours for a 12 month old, 5 hours for a 18 month old and so on.
-You can learn more awake times and check out sample schedules by age in our Sleep Needs by Age Chart.
-And here’s schedule info for 2-5.
+To figure out the earliest your child should be napping, count forward from 6:00 AM (I say 6:00 AM because this is likely the realistic wake up time you’re striving for if your kiddo is up before dawn) the wake window that is age-appropriate for your child.
+For example, you would count forward 2 hours for a 6 month old, 2.75 hours for a 9 month old, 3 hours for a 12 month old, 5 hours for a 18 month old and so on.

 You’re welcome to aim for a later first nap time if you’re bold and trying to get your kid to sleep until 7:00 AM, rather than 6:00.
 But remember, they are most likely programmed for a wake up between 6:00 - 7:00 AM at this age.
 A 7:00 or 8:00 AM wake up may be unrealistic given the internal clock programming of little kids and babies.